olsonbg/ssfit/README.md

 ##  <a name="Xstar"></a> pstar, vstar, and tstar

-The initial guess for the reducing parameters of the [SS-EOS](#reducing).
-All three have the same units as the parameter they are reducing.
+The initial guess for the scaling parameters of the [SS-EOS](#scaling).
+All three have the same units as the parameter they are scaling.

 ## <a name="fixX"></a> fixp, fixv, and fixt